County Waterford: Geography and subdivisions

 County Waterford has two mountain ranges, the Knockmealdown Mountains and the Comeragh Mountains.
 The highest point in the county is Knockmealdown, at 794 m.
 It also has many rivers, including Ireland's third-longest river, the River Suir (184 km); and Ireland's fourth-longest river, the Munster Blackwater (168 km).
 There are over 30 beaches along Waterford's volcanic coastline.
 A large stretch of this coastline, known as the Copper Coast, has been designated as a UNESCO Geopark, a place of great geological importance.
 To the west of Dungarvan is the Déise Gaeltacht, an Irish-speaking region comprising the areas of Ring, County Waterford and Old Parish.

 Waterford is the county seat; prior to the merger of the 2 Waterford authorities in June 2014 Dungarvan was the county seat for Waterford County Council.

 Baronies

 There are eight historic baronies in the county: Coshmore and Coshbride, Decies-within-Drum, Decies-without-Drum, Gaultiere, Glenahiry, Middlethird, Upperthird and Waterford City.
+The westernmost of the baronies are Decies-within-Drum and Decies-without-Drum, separated by the Drum-Fineen hills.